Boebert switches congressional districts, avoiding a Democratic opponent who has far outraised her

 Boebert called it “a fresh start,” acknowledging the rough year following a divorce with her husband and video of her misbehaving with a date at a performance of the musical “Beetlejuice” in Denver.
 The scandal in September rocked some of her faithful supporters, who saw it as a transgression of conservative, Christian values and for which Boebert apologized at events throughout her district.

 She already faced a primary challenge in her district, as well as a general election face-off with Democrat Adam Frisch, a former Aspen city council member who came within a few hundred votes of beating her in 2022.
-A rematch was expected, with Frisch raising over $7.7 million so far to Boebert's $2.4 million.
+A rematch was expected, with Frisch raising at least $7.7 million to Boebert's $2.4 million.

 Instead, if Boebert wins the primary to succeed Buck she will run in the state's most conservative district, which former President Donald Trump won by about 20 percentage points in 2020, in contrast to his margin of about 8 percentage points in her district.